Chaman-1206/outfit-recommendation--/README.md

 👉 [Click here to try it out]  (https://outfit-recommendation.onrender.com)

-⚠️ **Note**: The app may take 30–60 seconds to load if it has been inactive.
+⚠️ **Note**: The website may take 30–60 seconds to load if it has been inactive.
 This is due to Render's free tier "sleep mode".

 ## 📌 Features